Yaoxuannn/easypysql/README.md

 easy.send('''SQL HERE''')
 ```

-Actually, send is the same `execute` method which provided by the connector.
+Actually, send is the `execute` method which is implemented by the connector.